ganeshgaikwad1/user_form/README.md

 you need database:-
-                  -go google and download any localserver like xampp.
+                  -go google and download any localserver like xampp.(This project use xampp) -create database name is userphp.
-                  -create database name is userphp.
+                  -create table user.
-                  -create table user
+                  -table attributr: fname,lname,dob,city,mob.
                   -